activeguild/react-three-animation/README.md

 # animation-texture

 A library supports image animation using `react-three-fiber`.
 The target files are `APNG` and `GIF` files. <br/>
-If there is only one frame, a still image is displayed.
+If there is only one frame, a still image is displayed.<br/>
+The animate, pause, and reset methods can be called from the texture.

 ## Install